TerameTechYT/S.AddonsOverhaul/README.md

 # S.AddonsOverhaul
-An overhaul of
+**An overhaul of**
 # Stationeers.Addons
 <a href="https://discord.gg/b6kFrUATdm"><img src="https://discordapp.com/api/guilds/795601381956124693/widget.png"/></a></br>

-**Stationeers.Addons** is a fully-fledged modding framework for [Stationeers](https://store.steampowered.com/app/544550/Stationeers/).
+**S.AddonsOverhaul** is a fully-fledged modding framework for [Stationeers](https://store.steampowered.com/app/544550/Stationeers/).
 Working just like the standard mods (XML) but with scripting and custom-content support!

 **Current status:** Available for early testing.<br>